FilippoBotti/deep_marker_detection/README.md

 ## Model Architecture

 The neural network architecture used in this project is a convolutional neural network (CNN).
-The CNN is designed to process the 32x32 input images and produce a prediction for the (x, y) coordinates of the marker center.

 ## Training